 - The subcontractor must meet all Massachusetts presence, cleantech definition, and (if a company) small business eligibility requirements previously outlined in the Solicitation.

-- The subcontractor must be responsible for at least 40% of the project budget.
+- The subcontractor, or group of eligible Massachusetts-based subcontractors combined, must be responsible for at least 40% of the project budget.

 - Cleantech company subcontractors are eligible up to 10% of their portion of the budget, up to a maximum of $300,000.

 - For instance, if a MA-based cleantech company is allocated $2M of a $5M project, they would be eligible for 10% of their $2M, or $200,000.

 - University subcontractors are eligible up to 5% of their portion of the budget, up to a maximum of $100,000.

 - For instance, if a MA-based university is allocated $2M of a $5M project, they would be eligible for 5% of their $2M, or $100,000.